 The project plan focuses on the adjustment of minimum flows, the restoration of free fish migration and the transport of solids.
-In these sections, it is also planned to structure and modify the watercourse profile using environmental techniques, in parallel with the partial raising of the embankments www.elettricita.ch in order to protect the flood-prone areas in the event of major floods.
+In these sections, it is also planned to structure and modify the watercourse profile using environmental techniques, in parallel with the partial raising of the embankments in order to protect the flood-prone areas in the event of major floods.
 The Lagasca stream will be completely restructured, giving it a much more "natural" and environmentally sustainable appearance, with almost complete coverage of the bed and banks.
+All projects include the use of monitoring systems to assess the effectiveness of the work carried out.
+As far as fauna is concerned, we adopt measures to protect both fish species (e.g. char, trout, etc.) and benthic organisms, with the proviso that their applicability is subject to respect for the life cycle, from feeding to reproduction, trout, etc.) and benthic macroinvertebrates (macrozoobenthos).